-Follow the aroma of smokehouse chicken, buzz of bourbon-fuelled chatter and trail of shimmering sequins to The Lost Estate this March and you’ll stumble upon a Jazz Age Superclub plucked straight from the 1930s.
 No, it’s not a mirage or wild daydream, this is the outrageous true story of Belle Livingstone’s 58th St. Country Club, brought to life once more.
-From March to June, The Lost Estate is putting on this immersive experience filled with live music, theatre and dining, transporting you into a smoky prohibition-era world for one spectacular night.
+In its final extension until September 30, The Lost Estate is putting on this immersive experience filled with live music, theatre and dining, transporting you into a smoky prohibition-era world for one spectacular night, which we were luckily enough to attend and be whisked away to a lively night set 100 years in the past.

 One crisp New York evening in 1930, there was something special in the air above Manhattan.
 Dusky rays of moonlight bathed the quiet city streets in a cloak of silver, only to be pierced by stiletto heels and the white tips of polished Oxford Brogues as flurries of revellers flocked to the Grand Opening of The 58th Street Country Club.
 The Manhattan superclub came to fruition in the final years of the prohibition, run by socialite Belle Livingstone.
 Hollywood Queens, Harlem Kings, and Park Avenue Tycoons all enjoyed this den of delights – secreted away behind the facade of an ordinary townhouse – that is until the club was raided by Federal agents at midnight and closed, never to open again.